brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 6.24.0 =
+* UPDATE: handle scheduling of teams from same club in first round
+* UPDATE: send fixtures to team captains and match secretaries
+* BUGFIX: add missing query option to getMatches

 = 6.23.0 =
 * NEW: allow scheduling of league matches
 * UPDATE: handle week offset when checking court availability